bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 Among other things, Silk provides a helpful `Canvas` widget which makes it easy to register some code that will automatically get called for you once per frame.

-Using `Canvas`, it was trivial to make the clock color mode aware.
-You can click this color mode button
+Using `Canvas`, it was trivial to make the clock color mode aware as the current color mode was into the callback.
-${.components.widgets.button.ColorModeButton} to observe the changes yourself.
+You can click this color mode button ${.components.widgets.button.ColorModeButton} to observe the results yourself.

 Despite being easy to use, the canvas widget is extremely powerful, and you could use it to create dynamic effects, full screen backgrounds, or even games.